 Valeant's monopoly model operates at the expense of real people.
 Over the course of our investigation, individuals from across the nation have shared their stories with us.
-Just last week, a mother called us about her story-a young man with a disability who had been on Syprine for many years, and is now on week four and counting, without medication, which we know can have serious consequences for his health.
+Just last week, a mother called to tell her son's story-a young man with a disability who had been on Syprine for many years, and is now on week four and counting, without medication, which we know can have very serious consequences for his health.
 Valeant's price hikes have made life-saving medications inaccessible for some patients who desperately need them.

-Now, the company is quick to point to the Valeant Coverage Plus Program it instituted, claiming that this program helps quote, "ensure patients have access to the medication they need," end quote.
+The company is quick to point to the Valeant Coverage Plus Program it instituted, claiming that this program helps "ensure patients have access to the medication they need."
 Testimonials, however, paint a very different picture.
 Many people don't even qualify, and those who may be eligible face a program that is inefficient, difficult to navigate, slow, and often, too late.
 Behind the scenes, Valeant documents show that the program was designed to benefit Valeant the company and to provide patient assistance only as "a last resort."

-Valeant also stated that its price hikes were driven by the need to make, quote, "a reasonable return," end quote, and to ensure that it's, quote, "business is sustainable," end quote.
+Valeant also stated that its price hikes were driven by the need to make "a reasonable return" and to ensure that its "business is sustainable."
 Indeed, this is exactly the standard line they gave to one of our witnesses, Berna Heyman, when she wrote to CEO Michael Pearson to ask why Valeant had increased the price of the drug she needs to control her Wilson Disease.
 Mrs. Heyman raised the right question.
-Valeant spent nothing at all to develop the decades-old drug Mrs. Heyman requires, and no change in the drug's formulation explains the price hike.
-It cost Valeant just a penny or two for every dollar it makes on these four mediations.
+Valeant spent nothing at all to develop the drug Mrs. Heyman requires, and no change in the drug's formulation explains the price hike.

 Our investigation has revealed that Valeant has already recovered the full cost of acquiring these four drugs, and the cost of manufacturing them is dwarfed by the net revenue they generate.
-It is also apparent that these medications make an out-sized contribution to the company's net income.
+It is also apparent that these drugs make an out-sized contribution to the company's net income.

 We can find nothing to explain these dramatic price increases beyond Valeant's desire to take advantage of monopoly drugs.
 Its price-gouging strategy appears to be based on careful study of the FDA approval process.
-The company knows it often takes years before generic competitors can clear the hurdles imposed by that process to enter the market and to compete.
+The company knows it often takes years before generic competitors can clear the hurdles imposed by that process to enter the market and compete.
 During that period, Valeant exploits its de facto monopoly.

 To protect the American public, we must act to address these market failures.
-Our hearing today, and indeed our investigation, are intended to produce policy reforms, such as the legislation I have introduced with the Ranking Member to fast-track the approval of certain generics, especially those that could compete with decades-old drugs that are vulnerable to the abusive pricing we have seen from Valeant and certain other companies.
-That is our goal.
+Our hearing today, and our investigation, are intended to produce policy reforms, such as the legislation I have introduced with the Ranking Member to fast-track the approval of certain generics, especially those that could compete with decades-old drugs that are vulnerable to the abusive pricing we have seen from Valeant and certain other companies.

-I look forward to the statement of Ranking Member McCaskill who has been such a leader on this issue.
+I look forward to the statement of Ranking Member McCaskill and the testimony of our witnesses.